Shopify/flash-list/documentation/docs/guides/masonry-layout.md

 ## Additional Props

-There are some additional props that `MasonryFlashList` supports when compared to `FlashList`.
-These are:
+`MasonryFlashList` supports these additional props on top of `FlashList`:

 ### `optimizeItemArrangement`